Business Owner + Founder Rita’s Roots Backyard Harvest 2011

 With degrees in both Biology and Art from the College of Charleston and having prior experience with organic and sustainable farming and gardening, Mark has taken on the role of Garden Installer + Irrigation Specialist for Rita’s Roots.

 Natalie has over 10 years experience working with plants and flowers.
 Her interests and skills range from cut flowers, potted ornamental flowers, greenhouse + nursery production, and free-lance floral design for weddings and special events.
-A Charleston native, she is currently interning on a cut flower farm in Beaufort and honing her edible food plant expertise with Rita’s Roots.
+A Charleston native, she is loving honing her edible food plant expertise with Rita’s Roots.